 - Enable economic development without investing heavily in economic infrastructure.
-Promote the development of more formal economic activities related to convenience and services. - Implement special economic measures in order to normalise the economies of previously disadvantaged areas. - Bring the social facility-to-population ratio up to CSIR standards where possible; otherwise improve accessibility to Fochville facilities. - Promote the use of bio swales for major developments and municipal storm water systems in order to reduce urban storm water pollution. - Develop a substantial economic and social facilities component with the establishment of the proposed Wedela Extension 4. - Promote the development of usable parks. - Green infrastructure upgrading should be promoted.
+Promote the development of more formal and informal economic activities related to convenience and services. - Implement special economic measures in order to normalise the economies of previously disadvantaged areas. - Bring the social facility-to-population ratio up to CSIR standards where possible; otherwise improve accessibility to Fochville facilities. - Promote the use of bio swales for major developments and municipal storm water systems in order to reduce urban storm water pollution. - Develop a substantial economic and social facilities component with the establishment of the proposed Wedela Extension 4. - Promote the development of usable parks. - Green infrastructure upgrading should be promoted.

-- Major expansion beyond Extension 4 should be avoided. - Avoid the development of facilities before thresholds are reached. - Illegal backyard room construction must be stopped and backyard tenant guidelines should be developed subject to the proposed study into service availability.
+- Major expansion beyond Extension 4 should be avoided. - Avoid the development of facilities before thresholds are reached. - Illegal backyard room construction must be stopped and backyard tenant guidelines should be developed subject to the proposed study into service availability. - The development of taverns and shebeens should be restricted.
+The negative externalities associated with these businesses outweigh the small employment gains.
+We need decent jobs, not jobs that cause socio-economic problems.

 - Node 1.
 Existing convenience centre on First Street and adjacent properties. - Node 2.
-Fourth Street taxi rank.
+Fourth Street taxi rank. - Node 3.

-Node 3.
 J.B.
 Marks road, T-junction at the library.